AmingAndrei/violence.website/content/species/devils/steel_sharks.md

 This system achieves an average perceptual accuracy of 90% within a 100-metre radius.
 Their eyes, although responsive to stimuli, serve no functional purpose and are presumed cosmetic.

-Behavioral States
+Behavioural States

 Steel Sharks operate in two distinct forms:

 - Default State: Inactive or resting form, resembling a mechanical weapon.
 Designs vary but are typically complex and symbolic of heavy machinery.
-In this state, they remain conscious and alert, even when un-fueled, though catatonic.
+In this state, they remain conscious and alert, even when un-fuelled, though catatonic.
 Despite functional weakness to water (due to mechanical analogues), they cannot be killed unless the engine core is fully destroyed.
 - Humanoid State: Triggered upon consumption of blood, Steel Sharks undergo extensive reconfiguration, assuming fully humanoid shapes.
 These forms retain human-like anatomical structure, including limbs, facial features, hair, and musculature, while maintaining their alloy-based composition.
 Notable traits include:
     - Hair resembling chainsaw chains
     - Teeth shaped similarly to shark dentition
     - Voices accompanied by engine noise
     This form is sustained only while blood is available.
 Upon depletion, Steel Sharks revert to their default state.

-Communication and Cognition
+Cognition

 Steel Sharks communicate through a complex auditory language consisting of:
 - Engine revving